UnknownNovember 3, 2006

 Magnetic RoseDecember 23, 1995

-Koji Morimato’s animated science fiction short story about how the boarder between reality and illusion on a space station become blurry.
+Koji Morimato’s animated science fiction short story about how the border between reality and illusion on a space station becomes blurry.

 The Sad SackNovember 27, 1957